devrawl/stratosmining/docs/howto-install-stratos-full-chain-validator-node.md

 ### Resources

-<a href="https://github.com/stratosnet/sds/wiki/Tropos-Incentive-Testnet" target="_blank">Official Guide - Full Version</a>
+<a href="https://docs.thestratos.org/docs-stratos-chain/setup-and-run-a-stratos-chain-full-node/" target="_blank">Official Guide - Full Chain Node</a>

-<a href="https://github.com/stratosnet/stratos-chain/wiki/How-to-Become-a-Validator" target="_blank">Official Guide - How to become a validator</a>
+<a href="https://docs.thestratos.org/docs-stratos-chain/how-to-become-a-validator/" target="_blank">Official Guide - How to become a validator</a>